 A permit is required on all swine entering the state.

-A certificate of veterinary inspection is required for all swine entering the state, except those for immediate slaughter.
+An interstate certificate of veterinary inspection is required for all swine entering the state, except those for immediate slaughter.

 Pseudorabies vaccination is prohibited except with written permission of the state veterinarian.